filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/auxiliary-services/index.md

 toc: true
 ---

-As a Storage Provider, you can set your business apart from the rest by offering additional services to your customers.
+As a storage provider, you can set your business apart from the rest by offering additional services to your customers.
 Many new use-cases for the Filecoin network are emerging as new technologies are introduced.

 ## Saturn